Copyright 2008-2015 Nokia Networks

 """Pops the given ``key`` from the ``dictionary`` and returns its value.

-By default the keyword fails if the given ``key`` cannot be found from
+The keyword fails if the given ``key`` cannot be found from the ``dictionary``

-the ``dictionary``.
-If optional ``default`` value is given, it will be
+by default.
+If optional ``default`` value is given, it will be returned instead.

 Example: